Mallikarjuna jyotirling

 Legend Of Jyotirlingas

-• According to the Shiva Purana, when Brahma and Vishnu had an argument in terms of supremacy of creation.
+• According to the Shiva Purana, Brahma and Vishnu had an argument in terms of the supremacy of creation.
 In order to resolve the dispute, Shiva decided to pierce the 3 worlds as a countless pillar of light.
 Both Vishnu and Brahma started downwards and upwards respectively to discover the end of the light.
 Brahma lied that he had discovered the end while Vishnu accepted that he could not and accepted defeat.
-Shiva cursed Brahma that as punishment for lying to him, Brahma would not be part of any ceremonies while Vishnu would always be worshipped.
+Shiva cursed Brahma and as punishment for lying to him, Brahma would not be part of any ceremonies while Vishnu would always be worshipped.

 • The jyotirlinga is the supreme partless reality, out of which Shiva partly appears.
 The jyothirlinga temples, hence are locations where Shiva appeared as a fiery column of light.
-Each of the twelve jyothirlinga sites take the name of the presiding deity– each believed to be a various manifestation of Shiva.
+Each of the twelve jyothirlinga sites takes the name of the presiding deity– each believed to be a various manifestation of Shiva.
 At all these sites, the main image is the jyotirlingam representing the infinite nature of Shiva.

 12 Jyotirlingas of Shiva in India

-1. Somnath Jyotirling Gir Somnath in Gujarat
+1. Somnath Jyotirlinga Gir Somnath in Gujarat

-2. Somnath Jyotirling Gir Somnath in Gujarat
+2. Somnath Jyotirlinga Gir Somnath in Gujarat

 3. Nageshwar Jyotirling – Daarukavanam in Gujarat

-4. Bhimashankar Jyotirling – Pune in Maharashtra
+4. Bhimashankar Jyotirlinga – Pune in Maharashtra

 5. Trimbakeshwar Jyotirling – Nashik in Maharashtra

-6. Grishneshwar Jyotirling – Aurangabad in Maharashtra
+6. Grishneshwar Jyotirlinga – Aurangabad in Maharashtra

-7. Baidyanath Jyotirling – Deoghar in Jharkhand
+7. Baidyanath Jyotirlinga – Deoghar in Jharkhand

 11. Kedarnath Jyotirling – Kedarnath in Uttarakhand